multiversx/mx-chainlink-sc/price-aggregator/README.md

 ## Deployment

 Arguments:
-- `payment_token:` - the fee token identifier
 - `oracles` - the list of addresses which are allowed to submit price feed updates
 - `submission_count` - the minimum number of submissions from different oracles which trigger an update of the price feed
 - `decimals` - the number of decimals of the price feed
-- `query_payment_amount` - the fee amount subtracted on each price feed request

 ## Submitting price feed updates